-Please read the chapter "Sending System Exclusive Data".
+Please read the chapter "Sending System Exclusive Data" on page 152.

 Init Sound

 The Q provides a special function for setting all parameters of a Sound program to initial values.
 You can use it to create a program from the scratch.